Blosc/python-blosc/RELEASING.rst

 Releasing python-blosc
 =======================

-:Author: Francesc Alted
+:Author: The Blosc Development Team
-:Contact: faltet@gmail.com
+:Contact: blosc@blosc.org
-:Date: 2012-09-16
+:Date: 2020-12-22

 Preliminaries
 -------------

-* Make sure that the current master branch is passing the tests on all continuous integrations systems such as Travis and Appveyor.
+* Make sure that the current master branch is passing the tests on Github Actions.

 * Make sure that ``RELEASE_NOTES.rst``
   and ``ANNOUNCE.rst`` are up to date with the latest news in the release.